PyRigi/PyRigi/doc/development/howto/testing.md

 ## Function vs. method testing

-As described in [Package Structure](#pkg_structure), the functionality is implemented in functions in various modules, which are then wrapped as methods of {class}`.Graph` or {class}`.Framework`.
+As described in [Package Structure](#pkg_structure), most of the functionality of the classes {class}`.Graph` and {class}`.Framework` is implemented via functions in various modules, which are then wrapped as methods.
 Thanks to the tests described below, only the functions need to be tested as the wrapping is guaranteed to be correct.

 The test `test_signature` in `test/test_signature.py` checks whether the signatures